myersm0/montre/docs/daemon-clients.md

 		hit_idx: 23,
 	},
 })?;
-// → daemon transforms (KwicSelection: Hit → containing Sentence)
+// → daemon transforms (KwicSelection: Hit → Span)
-// → follower receives notification.coupler_update with Interest::Sentence
+// → follower receives notification.coupler_update with Interest::Span
 ```

 Each `CouplerKind` defines what the master can publish (`provides`) and what the follower receives after the daemon's transformation (`consumes`).
 The full matrix is in `daemon-protocol.md` under "Transformation matrix".
 The most common kinds:

 - `SentenceMirror` — widens a `Position` or `Span` to its containing sentence; useful for "keep this pane on the same sentence as that one"
 - `Alignment { name }` — projects via a named alignment; the daemon emits one notification per target sentence (1→N fan-out)
-- `KwicSelection` — resolves a `Hit` to its containing sentence; drives a reader from a KWIC pane
+- `KwicSelection` — projects a `Hit` to its exact span; drives a reader from a KWIC pane

 `coupler.create` validates that the master's `provides` and the follower's `consumes` are compatible with the kind's transformation row and returns error `1400` otherwise.
 Process IDs that disappear (registration ends) silently drop their couplers.